Nicholas Charles Arbuthnott1

 M, #18395, b. circa 1540, d.
 18 July 1618

-Sir Edward Cary was born circa 1540.2 He was the son of Sir John Cary and Joice Denny.2 He married Katherine Knyvett, daughter of Sir Henry Knyvett and Anne Pickering, after 1568.1 He died on 18 July 1618.1
+Sir Edward Cary was born circa 1540.2 He was the son of Sir John Cary and Joice Denny.2 He married Catherine Walsingham, daughter of Henry Walsingham.3 He married Katherine Knyvett, daughter of Sir Henry Knyvett and Anne Pickering, after 1568.1 He died on 18 July 1618.1

-Sir Edward Cary held the office of Master and Treasurer of His Majesty's Jewels.1 He lived at Aldenham, Hertfordshire, England.1 He lived at Berkhamsted, Hertfordshire, England.2
+He held the office of Member of Parliament (M.P.) for Scarborough in 1572.3 He held the office of Master and Treasurer of His Majesty's Jewels.1 He lived at Aldenham, Hertfordshire, EnglandG.1 He lived at Berkhamsted, Hertfordshire, EnglandG.2

 Children of Sir Edward Cary and Katherine Knyvett